Elm: Wood

 Elm wood is valued for its interlocking grain, and consequent resistance to splitting, with significant uses in wagon-wheel hubs, chair seats, and coffins.
 The bodies of Japanese Taiko drums are often cut from the wood of old elm trees, as the wood's resistance to splitting is highly desired for nailing the skins to them, and a set of three or more is often cut from the same tree.
 The elm's wood bends well and distorts easily.
 The often long, straight trunks were favoured as a source of timber for keels in ship construction.
 Elm is also prized by bowyers; of the ancient bows found in Europe, a large portion are elm.
-During the Middle Ages, elm was also used to make longbows if yew were unavailable.
+During the Middle Ages, elm was also used to make longbows if yew was unavailable.

 The first written references to elm occur in the Linear B lists of military equipment at Knossos in the Mycenaean period.
-Several of the chariots are of elm (" πτε-ρε-ϝα ", pte-re-wa), and the lists twice mention wheels of elmwood.
+Several of the chariots are of elm ("πτε-ρε-ϝα", pte-re-wa), and the lists twice mention wheels of elmwood.
 Hesiod says that ploughs in Ancient Greece were also made partly of elm.

 The density of elm wood varies between species, but averages around 560 kg/m3.

 Elm wood is also resistant to decay when permanently wet, and hollowed trunks were widely used as water pipes during the medieval period in Europe.
 Elm was also used as piers in the construction of the original London Bridge, but this resistance to decay in water does not extend to ground contact.

 Viticulture

-The Romans, and more recently the Italians, planted elms in vineyards as supports for vines.
+The Romans, and more recently, Italians, planted elms in vineyards as supports for vines.
 Lopped at 3 m, the elms' quick growth, twiggy lateral branches, light shade, and root suckering made them ideal trees for this purpose.
 The lopped branches were used for fodder and firewood.
 Ovid in his Amores characterizes the elm as "loving the vine": ulmus amat vitem, vitis non deserit ulmum (the elm loves the vine, the vine does not desert the elm), and the ancients spoke of the "marriage" between elm and vine.

 Medicinal products

-The mucilaginous inner bark of the slippery elm (Ulmus rubra) has long been used as a demulcent, and is still produced commercially for this purpose in the U.S. with approval for sale as a nutritional supplement by the Food and Drug Administration.
+The mucilaginous inner bark of the slippery elm (Ulmus rubra) has long been used as a demulcent, and is still produced commercially for this purpose in the US with approval for sale as a nutritional supplement by the Food and Drug Administration.